Course Start Dates

 Honiton Lace is made with very fine thread beginning with thread as fine as 120/2 or you may find some as fine as 200/2 & you also have a coarse pair, using 50 sewing thread.
 Honiton lace is what is called 'sprig Lace' or Motif lace.
 Where by there are solid braids of lace, often several small bits joined together, and the spaces in between are often decorative fillings.
 I enjoy this lace as you can make your version of a pattern, or you can make your own patterns from a line drawing, with the right know how!

 So if you have never tried Honiton Lace and would like to try, why not come along and learn:- How to dress the pillow, to set up the piece and start a braid in whole & half stitch, adding a coarse pair, hanging new pairs in whole stitch & half Stitch, a twisted vein, tying the runners, make a back stitch/or blind pin, bowing off bobbins, to cross the coarse thread, sewing out using a needle pin, removing pairs in whole & Half stitch.
-To get the most out of learning Honiton this two workshop ( price £25.00 per day), will give you a good grounding of this laces techniques, but if you can only manage one day come and give it a try.
+To get the most out of learning Honiton this three day workshop ( price £30.00 per day), will give you a good grounding of this laces techniques, but if you can only manage one day come and give it a try.
+The tutor does have limited equipment available to loan/for sale.

 If you already make Honiton lace either come along and enjoy having the chance to work on your current Honiton project, or why not come and start a new pattern and learn a new technique with me.
 If you want to come and make a different lace you are most welcome.